microsoft/WhatTheHack/042-SAPOnAzure/Student/01-SAP-Auto-Deployment.md

 4. Provision an ubuntu linux server through Azure portal (18.04 LTS, SKU: Standard DS1 v2) with user id `azureuser` and give a `password` and make a note of it.
 You will start all the Azure infrastructure provision from this server.

-5. Login to the server as the named user `azureuser` and run the following commands (please remember to use the named user login `azureuser` instead of any other named user)
+5. Login to the server as the named user `azureuser` and run the following commands (please remember to use the named user login `azureuser` instead of any other named user). _Coach will provide the package_url during the session._

 ```
 % mkdir TST200/
 % cd TST200/
 % wget "[package_url]" -O ophk.tar.gz
-coach will provide the package_url during the session.
 % gzip -d ophk.tar.gz
 % tar xf ophk.tar
 % ./local_setup_env.sh